JNuutinen/Functional/README.md

         src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" />
 </a>

-## Functional is a simple, no non-sense to-do (task) app for Android.
+## Functional is a clean & simple task list for Android.

-* Quickly add new to-dos
+* Organize your tasks with lists
-* Organize your to-dos with lists
+* Swipe a task off-screen to delete it
-* Swipe a to-do off-screen to delete it
+* Drag & drop to prioritize your tasks

 <img align="center" src="assets/screenshots.png" alt="screenshots">